comprna/R2Dtool/README.md

 #### Requirements

 R2Dtool has been tested on Mac OS X 14.1, and Red Hat Enterprise Linux 4.18.0, and should be broadly compatible with any system that support Rustc and R.

+We recommend using R2Dtool in an environment with at least 4 CPU cores and 12GB of free memory.

 - R2Dtool requires ```rustc``` and ```cargo``` for compilation.
 - Additionally, ```R```, along with ```tidyverse``` and ```binom``` R packages, are requred to generate metaplots.

 #### Compiling from source: